ray-project/deltacat/README.md

     "age": [3, 7, 5]
 })

+# Default write mode to CREATE.
+# This will fail if the table already exists.
+write_mode = dc.TableWriteMode.CREATE

-# Check if the table exists.
+# Change write mode to REPLACE if the table already exists.
+if dc.table_exists("users"):
-write_mode = dc.TableWriteMode.REPLACE if dc.table_exists("users") else dc.TableWriteMode.CREATE
+    write_mode = dc.TableWriteMode.REPLACE

-# Write data to a table.
+# Write data to a fresh, empty table.
-# The table will be replaced if it exists, and created if it doesn't.
 dc.write(data, "users", mode=write_mode)

 # Read the data back as a Daft DataFrame.